theblackwidower/MidnightStarshineBot/README.md

 This bot is planned to have many functions, all coded directly in the bot.

+## Add to your server

+If you wish to add Midnight Starshine to your own Discord server.
+Please [click here](https://discordapp.com/api/oauth2/authorize?client_id=644793317363548170&permissions=271657990&scope=bot).
+This will add what I believe to be the minimum permissions necessary for the bot to run without issue.
+But because this bot is continually expanding, the required permissions will likely also expand.
+Please be aware of this.

 ## Install

 First of all, you'll need a Discord Bot Token.
 This is how the bot logs into Discord.